 Closter, Fort Lee

 AbaKidz’ multisensory approach melds visual input, auditory stimulation and the tactile manipulation of abacus beads to boost memory and enhance numerical fluency.
-Kids attend virtually one-on-one sessions to three times per week and get daily homework.
+Kids attend virtual one-on-one or group sessions once or twice per week and get daily homework.

 Chatham Learning Center

 After-school enrichment offerings include tutoring in math, reading, foreign language, writing and AP courses along with homework help and summer enrichment.
-There’s also SAT and ACT test prep and psychoeducational evaluations for students who are struggling academically.
+There’s also SAT and ACT test prep, psychoeducational evaluations for students who are struggling academically and Orton Gillingham tutoring (that is, specialized literacy training for those with dyslexia and other reading difficulties).

 City Kidz World